 Since DICOM files are often located in several folders, they can cross-reference each other, and can be often interpreted in different ways, reading of DICOM files into the scene are performed as two separate steps: import (indexing files to be able to show them in the DICOM database browser) and loading (displaying selected DICOM items in the Slicer scene).

 - Make sure that all required Slicer extensions are installed.
 Slicer core contains DICOM import plugin for importing images, but additional extensions may be needed for other information objects.
 For example, SlicerRT extension is needed for importing/exporting radiation therapy information objects (RT structure set, dose, image, plan).
 Quantitative reporting extension is needed to import export DICOM segmentation objects, structured reports, and parametric maps.
-See complete list in Supported data formats page.
+See complete list in supported data formats section.

 - Go to DICOM module